Wood properties according to the wood finishing

 From the first time when mankind knew furniture until today, wood is used as the main material to make furniture.
-Wood is the product of provide many advantages.
-Tree is a renewable material.
-It can be obtained either from forests or plantations and with good management the source will always be available.
-Wood also has unique and distinctive beauty that can not be replaced with other materials.
-Then it is very reasonable if until now wood is still the main raw material for making furniture.
+Wood is a natural product with many advantages.
+Wood is made of tree, which is a renewable material.
+It can be obtained either from forests or plantations, and with good management, the source will always be available.
+Wood also has unique and special beauty that cannot be replaced with other materials.
+Then it is very reasonable if, until now, wood is still the main raw material for making furniture.

-But to handle the wood properly we need to understanding the wood and its characters.
-The wood is product from trees which are living beings.
-Wood has many species that each has different characters and properties.
-Wood characters are determined by how the tree alive and growing during his lifetime.
-The wood with the same species will have the similar character.
-But since the tree is the living creature, then there will be some variation in properties according to the condition of the weather, soil and place where the tree was living.
-The with the same type may have different characters when coming from different places.
+But to handle the wood properly is not easy; we need to understand the wood and its characters.
+The wood is a product of trees, which are living beings.
+Wood has many species that each have different characters and properties.
+Wood characters can be varied depending on how the tree is alive and growing during his lifetime.
+The wood with the same species will have a similar character.
+But since the tree is the living creature, then there will be some variation in properties according to the condition of the weather, soil, and place where the tree was living.
+The same type may have different characters when coming from different places.

-The characters of the wood must be recognized by the people who work in the furniture finishing industry.
-The basic characters of the wood are actually a great value that must be maximized for furniture to make a valuable product.
+The characters of the wood must be recognized by the people who work in the woodworking and woodfinishing industries.
+The basic characteristics of the wood are actually a great value that must be maximized for furniture to make a valuable product.
 One task of finishing is to maximize the uniqueness of the raw materials that have been there to make valuable furniture.
-There are at least 4 properties of wood that need to be considered in the finishing process that are: basic color, grains and pores, porosity, and hardness.
-They are all must be considered by the finishing people, because it will determine the appropriate finishing process for the wood.
+There are at least 4 properties of wood that need to be considered in the finishing process: basic color, grains and pores, porosity, and hardness.
+They are all must be considered by the finishing people because it will determine the appropriate finishing process for the wood.

 - Wood base color